 Yes, I hang my head in shame to admit it, but this was the state of apartment affairs when I was in my Thirties (and not Early Thirties, either).
 The Dude and I were ‘together’ by this point, living in a one-bedroom ground-floor apartment so close to a busy sidewalk that random strangers used our bedroom air-conditioning unit (which was, seriously, two feet from our heads) as a cocktail table.
 No kidding.
 Many mornings found its surface littered with beer cans and Cheese Doodle packets.
 At least the revelers who left them had gone.

 Which brings me to the topic of Letting Bad Furniture Into The Apartment in the First Place.
-Now, while I’m not saying that everything I chose was in impeccable taste (my budget being what it was), I can definitely say that the Buitoni-decal-decorated-desk was not one of my contributions to our merged decor.
+Now, while I’m not saying that everything I chose was in impeccable taste, I can definitely say that the Buitoni-decal-decorated-desk was not one of my contributions to our merged decor.
 As with many relationship issues, there is a lesson here, and it comes from ‘When Harry Met Sally’.